HPT UK A4C

 I wrote to UDBH Trust (Derby and Burton) several times over three years providing much evidence of the benefits to EDTA over serum when testing PTH.
 Despite this evidence, and a biochemist from another Trust stating 'Does anybody test PTH in serum anymore?' and 'That is just WRONG', UDBH Trust claimed to have evidence PTH is stable in serum for up to 24 hours.
 They refused to make any changes.
 However, following communication sent to them in September 2019, I was very happy to see this notice in their blood clinic, which could well impact diagnosis positively for people in Derby, Burton, Tamworth and Lichfield, although unlikely to help get them treatment until calcium exceeds 2.85,look out for upcoming story for details).
 I hope the remaining Trusts on our list above will also make necessary changes (and not take three years to do so).

-Symptoms of PHPT can vary, sometimes based on the length of time it has remained untreated.
-By the time many people are diagnosed due to symptoms, they will usually have had PHPT for some time.
+Symptoms of PHPT can vary.
+Often based on the length of time left untreated.
+By the time many people are diagnosed due to symptoms, they will have had PHPT for some time.
+Studies describe symptoms presenting from five years before a biochemical diagnosis.

 Initial symptoms have been reported to be chronic fatigue, depression, migraines, heartburn, mood change, insomnia, aching joints (usually hip and knee) and muscle weakness.
 As time progresses symptoms can increase to cause blurred vision, severe bone pain, memory loss and confusion, poor coordination, pancreatitis, hair loss, osteopenia/osteoporosis, unstable blood pressure, kidney stones; and in severe cases; strokes, heart attacks and coma.